matt-42/vpp/README.md

 ## Getting Started

-### Installation.
+### Installation

 Before installing Video++, you need to get Eigen3 and Boost on your system.
-Most package managers deliver these libraries.

-To install Video++ and its dependency Iod, follow these steps:
+Your package managers will probably help you to install these libraries.
+Then, use the install.sh script to install iod and vpp :

 ```
 git clone https://github.com/matt-42/vpp.git